daniel-jf/YelpPal/README.md

 -----------------------------------------------------------------------------------
 #### User Story
-After signing up or in, the user is able to view and add reviews of restaurants connected with MealPal.
-When the user adds a review, they can add what they got and rate how it was.
+-After signing up or in, the user is able to view and add reviews of restaurants connected with MealPal.
+-When the user adds a review, they can add what they got and rate how it was.

 -----------------------------------------------------------------------------------
 #### Existing Features